 Power-hungry buyers can choose a twin-turbocharged and direct-injected 3.5-liter EcoBoost V6 that produces 355 horsepower and 350 lb-ft of torque.
 This motor comes only with all-wheel-drive, a pairing that's good for 16/23 mpg.

 Both engines are mated to a six-speed automatic transmission, which comes with a pair of paddle shifters in EcoBoost equipped-flexes.

 Trim Level Breakdown

-The Flex SE is equipped with the usual creature comforts such as power accessories and A/C, while the SEL adds Dual-Zone Electronic Automatic Temperature Control, 10-way power heated driver's seat and six-way power heated passenger seat, EasyFold 2nd row seats, a six-CD Sirius Satellite radio and a brighter exterior thanks to some chrome accents.
+The SEL adds dual-zone automatic climate control, eight-way power heated driver's seat and six-way power heated passenger seat, EasyFold 2nd row seats, keyless entry and go, MyFord Touch, foglights, heated exterior mirrors, 18-inch wheels and a brighter exterior thanks to some chrome accents.